jimmyhmiller/PlayGround/writings/programming/My Experience Building an Editor in Rust.md

 ### External Extensibility

 I really had a blast making this.
 It went in entirely different directions than I expected.
 I think this idea of an editor extensible via its own pane contents is really interesting.
 Of course, emacs is perhaps the ultimate example of an extensible editor, but it is still via elisp.
 Admittedly, I am sure there are parts where keeping things external may become a bottleneck.
 If that became the case, it might be interesting to explore webassembly extension points.
-But what I would find more interesting is to try and continue down that path.
+But what I would find more interesting is to try and continue down this path.
 Perhaps there is a nice binary format that makes these things not too slow.
 Could you for example implement a language server protocol library in the editor without it needing to be built in and without it needing to use an extension library?

 Focusing on external extensibility also means that these extensions could be used by other editors.
 Basically, this work would expose an editor IR.
 An idea I find incredibly interesting and perhaps incredibly powerful.

 ### Non-Traditional Layout

 I never took my canvas idea very far.
 I didn't even implement panning around on the canvas.
 But I found myself loving these layouts.
-I did some code live in the editor for things like Conway's game of life.
-And being able to move my panes around and resize panes based on my focus were very nice interactions.
+I did some code live in the editor for things like Conway's game of life, and being able to move my panes around and resize panes based on my focus were very nice interactions.
 I always have been a bit of a messy worker and I find having positions for things helps me out tremendously.

 ## Conclusion